fastrgv/CoTerminalApps/README.md

 ### CoTerminal-sokoban (csok.adb)
 Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.

-Two [external] sokoban solvers named puller & ibox have been added.
+Two [external] sokoban solvers named iplr3r & ibox3r have been added.
 The command line is "solver-name puzzle-file-name max-levels level-number".
 Note that the max-levels are embedded into each puzzle file name.

 The output file (named similarly to the input file) contains directions from the set {u,d,l,r,U,D,L,R}, where upper case indicates a push.
 It is size-limited to 17 or fewer boxes, and 128 or fewer interior puzzle positions.
-Compile it with the command "cmp.sh puller" or "cmp.sh ibox".
+Compile it with the command "cmp.sh iplr3r" or "cmp.sh ibox3r".

-There are many cases these solvers cannot handle, but they are pretty good at sovling certain types of puzzles, particularly the more dense ones.
+There are many cases these solvers cannot handle, but they are pretty good at sovling smaller puzzles, particularly the more dense ones.

-But now a time-limited solver is embedded into csok.
-At any time you may press the (=)-key to see if the solver can help you.
+Two time-limited solvers are embedded into csok.
+At any time you may press the (=)-key to see if the solver #1 can help you.
 If so, you will be prompted to keep pressing that same key to proceed toward a solution.
 No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.
+Similarly, the (.)-key initiates solver #2.

+Finally, an optional single command-line argument (decimal float) specifies a timeout interval to wait for the internal autosolver before giving up.
+The default is 10.0 seconds.

 ### CoTerminal-HoleInOne (chio.adb, chio4.adb)
 Move the red 2x2 'a' block into the center of the four L-shaped corner pieces.